Blog post

 1. 46 modules in one place

 First of all, Odoo has a large suite of features.
-Ranging from Sales, Purchasing, Inventory, Accounting, Production to HR and Marketing Automation.
+Ranging from Sales, Purchasing, Inventory, Accounting, and Production to HR and Marketing Automation.
 There are so many useful functionalities for any e-commerce company, ready to use.

 2. For companies of all sizes

-Secondly, Odoo was built for the small and medium enterprises - or SME’s - of this world, but by now companies of any size can run on Odoo.
+Secondly, Odoo was built for the small and medium enterprises - or SMEs - of this world, but by now companies of any size can run on Odoo.
 This shows itself in a few ways:

 Odoo was built to be modular, meaning that you can start with one module (for example the CRM) and add modules one by one that, depending on your evolving needs.
 Building a sustainable e-commerce engine should not be built all at once, but in incremental steps, scaling as your business grows.
 Odoo's modularity allows you to do this in a simple way.